Winter sensitive skin... preparing your skin for winter28 October 2018

-Winter eczema can take a little more tlc than in the sunnier weather.
+Winter sensitive skin can take a little more tlc than in the sunnier weather.
 Summer is easy to love, with long days, light nights and lots of sunshine (well, there certainly has been this year!)
 But we don’t want to write off the rest of the year while we’re waiting for summer to come back around.
 I like to find the beauty in each season, the colours of autumn, the greenshoots and blossom of spring.
 And the chance to snuggle up and get cosy in winter.

-Winter eczema: avoiding a flare up
+Winter sensitive skin: avoiding a flare up

 Here are my top tips for winter skin care: